blanfried/Oso-Tech/content/english/_index.md

   how_works2:
     - name : "Website Management"
       icon : "fas fa-arrow-down"
+      icon1 : "fas fa-infinity"
       content1 : "[Subscribe to This Plan](/plans/)"
-      content2 : "We Will Ask For Some Additional Information" content3 : "Your Website Will Be Upgraded and Maintained For The Duration of Your Subscription!"
+      content2 : "We Will Ask For Some Additional Information" content3 : "Your Website is Forever Upgraded and Maintained!"

   button:
     enable: true